markonikovic/globalBondTraining/README.md

 # Affiliates

-- serious companies with a system, drivers, vehicles.
+- those are serious companies with a system, drivers, vehicles.
 - use them when rides cannot be covered - house drivers are busy.
 - there are many of them and they can be reached out in many ways.
 - How to choose affiliate:
-    1. Check Google reviews - usually the first signal of the attitude.
+    1. Check *Google* reviews - usually the first signal of the attitude.
         - Check working hours.
         - Check the quality of website - if it's outdated, it's a bad sign.
         - Call and ask for *all-inclusive(tax, tolls... - final rate)* affiliate rate, while letting them know that we call on behalf of limo company. - price is based on affiliate price.
 Point out that driver needs to represent *the company*, not affiliate.